How to Read an Accident Report

 Pages 3-4 list the codes that will be used throughout the report.
 Use these pages to check the corresponding boxes in the report and confirm that the investigator has chosen the appropriate code.

 Pages 5-6 provide space for a listing of other individuals involved in the accidents, such as pedestrians and cyclists.
 The investigator will note each individual’s injury severity.
+If you have pressing questions about your case, don’t hesitate to contact us today.

 Contact Portner Bond, PLLC